tropicalmentat/aoi-flood-detection/README.md

-# Extraction of Flood Hazards
+# Extraction of Flood Hazards From Areas-of-Interest (AOI)

 Containerized data processing workflows to extract flood hazards for Synthetic Aperture Radar (SAR) and optical imagery.
 The following sensors and platforms are supported: